jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

     name: kafka_0_data
 ```

 Note that the Kafka bootstrap server is accessible on port *29092* outside the Docker network, and it can be accessed on *localhost:29092* from the Docker host machine and on *host.docker.internal:29092* from a Docker container that is launched with the host network.
-We use both types of the bootstrap server address - the former is used by a Kafka producer app that is discussed later and the latter by a Java IO expansion service, which is launched in a Docker container.
+We use both types of the bootstrap server address - the former is used by the Kafka producer app and the latter by a Java IO expansion service, which is launched in a Docker container.
 Note further that, for the latter to work, we have to update the */etc/hosts* file by adding an entry for *host.docker.internal* as shown below.

 ```bash
 cat /etc/hosts | grep host.docker.internal